 Prefers a Master's degree in student affairs, higher education, social justice education or a related field.
 Qualified applicants will have completed courses and/or trainings related to college student development, curriculum design, diversity/social justice, gender/sexuality studies, ethnic studies international relations and/or religious studies.
 Candidates must also have prior experience planning workshops and group facilitation.
 Experience using, developing and managing social networking media, websites and the Microsoft Suite is strongly desired.
 Ability to speak languages in addition to English (in particular Spanish) and possessing knowledge about ethnic minority communities and services in and around Charlotte, NC are highly desirable skills.

-If interested in applying, please go to http://employment.davidson.edu to complete the online application, along with a cover letter and resume.
+If interested in applying, please go to https://employment.davidson.edu to complete the online application, along with a cover letter resume.
+Preference given to those who apply by February 15, 2021.

 At Davidson College, we believe the college grows stronger by recruiting and retaining a diverse faculty and staff committed to building an inclusive community.
 In order to achieve and sustain educational excellence, we seek to hire talented faculty and staff across the intersections of diverse races, ethnicities, religions, sexual orientations, gender identities, ages, socio-economic backgrounds, political perspectives, abilities, cultures, and national origins.